Weifan-Lu/weifan-lu.github.io/index.md

 **[2023.10] I have started my Visiting PhD program at the University of Tokyo**

 **[2023.09] First-authored paper at [EQS](https://www.equsci.org.cn/article/doi/10.1016/j.eqs.2023.11.001)**\
-This paper introduces a dense array that we spent one year deploy
+This paper introduces a dense array that we spent one year deploying

 **[2022.12] AGU at Chicago (online)**